John Cantlie: Second abduction

-ISIL propaganda
+Islamic State propaganda

-After disappearing for almost two years following his second abduction in late 2012, Cantlie resurfaced on 18 September 2014 in a video posted by the Islamic State of Iraq and the Levant in the first episode of a multi-part series entitled Lend Me Your Ears.
-As of February 2015, ISIL has released a total of six videos in the Lend Me Your Ears series, all of which feature Cantlie speaking while sitting at a wooden table and wearing orange prison garb against a black backdrop.
+After disappearing for almost two years following his second abduction in late 2012, Cantlie resurfaced on 18 September 2014 in a video posted by IS in the first episode of a multi-part series entitled Lend Me Your Ears.
+Over the next four months, IS released five more videos in the series, all of which featured Cantlie speaking while sitting at a wooden table and wearing orange prison garb (a typical costume of IS hostages in their execution videos) against a black backdrop.
 In the videos, Cantlie adopts a critical position toward Western foreign policy, including military actions, political statements, and media coverage.
-Cantlie is particularly critical of US and British hostage policy, comparing it unfavourably to the policy of other European countries that negotiate and pay for the release of hostages.
+He was particularly critical of U.S. and British hostage policy, comparing it unfavourably to the policy of other European countries that negotiate and pay for the release of hostages.

-ISIL has released three additional videos apart from the Lend Me Your Ears series.
-These videos are noteworthy for depicting Cantlie as a Western journalist rather than a Western hostage.
-In all videos, Cantlie attempts to characterise the facts on the ground in Kobani, Mosul and rebel-controlled Aleppo as far more favourable to ISIL than is portrayed in the Western media.
+IS released three more videos in addition to the Lend Me Your Ears series.
+They depicted Cantlie as a journalist rather than a hostage.
+In them, he described the situation in Kobani, Mosul and IS-controlled parts of the Aleppo Province in a manner favourable to his captors.

-Since he is speaking as an ISIL prisoner, it is unclear whether and to what degree he holds the views he states.
+Since he was speaking as an IS prisoner, it is unclear whether and to what degree he held the views he states.
 His sister, Jessica, has stated that her brother "believes two-thirds" of what he says in the videos.
+His family urged IS jihadist captors to make contact with them.

 Lend Me Your Ears series

-ISIL released 7 videos (counting the Introduction) in the Lend Me Your Ears series.
+IS media wing al Hayat Media Center released seven videos (including the introduction) in the Lend Me Your Ears series.